z-adams/Tutorials/Pointers/pointers.md

-These functions take a file ID (`fd`), the address of the start of a buffer (`void *buf`), and some number of bytes to read or write to the file (`ssize_t count`; `ssize_t` is just an integer).
+These functions take a file ID (`fd`), the address of the start of a buffer (`void *buf`), and some number of bytes to read or write to the file (`ssize_t count`; `ssize_t` is just an integer type).
 The read and write functions do not need to know what the data being passed is; that's left to the caller to know, and is accounted for by specifying the number of bytes to read after the buffer address.
 Although somewhat of a confusing interface for the uninitiated, it is extremely flexible and general, making it ultimately far more useful.
 As a final example, here is a simple file format I have invented for storing an "Employee" struct to a file:

 ```c
 struct Employee